Who interrupts the reunion?

-The bartender, with a knowing smile on his face, wished them well and left them to their bearings, as the crowd cheered the group and this wise bar tender, for making everyone there realize their foolishness in wishing for a different life.
-Nobody though, noticed the bartender slowly retreat and disappear into thin air, for they were all celebrating their lives and enjoying their precious moments together.
+The bartender, with a knowing smile on his face, wished them well and left them to their bearings, as the crowd cheered the group and this wise bar tender for making everyone there realize their foolishness in wishing for a different life.
+Nobody though, noticed the bartender slowly retreat and disappear into thin air, for they were busy celebrating their own lives and enjoying every precious moment.

-I am guilty of posting enough of such seemingly happy pictures myself and have also contributed to the shallowness in the world.
-But then, no amount of my happy pictures, with the brightest of smiles, have gotten me half as much love, as much as the posts I have written about my struggles and failures.
-The love that came in form of messages, phone calls, emails, and even in-person visits from many I know, and so many I do not know.
-Between when I started to write about the stigmatization of my singlehood, a year back; to now, when I recently spoke up about being a survivor of suicide loss, I have received a ton of love from all corners of the world.
+I am guilty of posting enough of such seemingly happy pictures myself and have also contributed to the shallowness.
+But then, no amount of happy pictures, with the brightest of the smiles, have gotten me half as much love, as the posts I have written about in recent times, about my struggles and failures.
+The love that came in form of messages, phone calls, emails, and even in-person visits from many I know, and so many I do not know, is quite overwhelming, in a good way of course.
+Between a couple of years back when I started to write about the stigmatization of my singlehood, to now, when I spoke up about being a survivor of suicide loss, I have received a ton of love from every corner of the world.

-By watching me be unashamedly myself on my blog, I was told, many of ’em no longer feel bad about their own lives.
+By watching me be unashamedly myself, I was told, many of ’em no longer feel bad about their own lives.
 Because, in their eyes, my words made it evident that they were not alone in leading imperfect lives.
 Honestly, I started writing only because of the comfort I found in written word; I did not realize then that it would offer comfort to other hurt souls as well.
-I also did not realize that there are so many hurt souls around, and that everyone, in some way or the other is struggling and suffering through life.
+I did not realize that there are so many hurt souls around, and that everyone, in some way or the other is struggling and suffering through life.
 Many who wrote / spoke to me, even went on to share in detail some of the challenges they were dealing with, and trust me, they were all heartbreaking in their own way.